weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * `<"Quay.io-key">` is the key found in the Docker Login dialog.

-## Getting Flux Running
+## Launching and Configuring Flux

 There are two parts of Flux that must be configured and installed: the Flux Daemon and the Flux Service.
 The Flux daemon is deployed to the cluster and it listens for changes being pushed through git and updates the cluster accordingly. `fluxctl` is the command line utility and it allows you to send requests and commands to the daemon.
-The flux daemon is deployed first to the cluster and afterwards, `fluxctl` is downloaded and set up the.
+The flux daemon is deployed first to the cluster and afterwards, `fluxctl` is downloaded and set up.

-Log onto the master Kubernetes node, and create the following .yaml file using your favourite editor:
+**1.** Log onto the master Kubernetes node, and create the following .yaml file using your favourite editor:

 ~~~
 ---